Machine Learning Methods for Stellar Collisions. I. Predicting Outcomes of SPH Simulations: Mixture of Experts

-When training a multitask NN such as our MoE architecture, the structure of the loss function is crucial to optimize task-specific metrics.
+When training a multitask NN such as our MoE architecture, the structure of the loss function is crucial for optimizing task-specific metrics.
 As described in Sections \ref{sec:class_NN} and \ref{sec:reg_NN}, we use cross-entropy loss for the classification task and MAE loss for the regression task.
-The regression loss is comprised of two terms, one for the predicted final mass fractions in each star, and another for the fraction of unbound mass.
-The weight for the unbound mass term is optimized during hyperparameter tuning (\texttt{auxweight}).
-To combine the task-specific losses into a joint loss, we use uncertainty-weighted loss \citep[see Eq.\ 10 in][]{Kendall2017} with the modification to the regularization term outlined in \cite{Liebel2018}, which weights each task-specific loss by a learnable parameter that is jointly optimized with the network weights.
-This eliminates the need for deciding the respective weights in the loss function from each task.
+The regression loss comprises of two terms, one for the predicted final mass fractions in each star, and another for the fraction of unbound mass.
+The weight assigned to the unbound mass term is optimized during hyperparameter tuning (\texttt{auxweight}).
+To combine the task-specific losses into a joint loss, we use uncertainty-weighted loss \citep[see Equation (10) in][]{Kendall2017}, together with the modification to the regularization term outlined in \cite{Liebel2018}.
+This approach weights each task-specific loss by a learnable parameter that is jointly optimized with the network weights, eliminating the need to decide the relative weighting of each task in the loss function.

 A Weights and Biases sweep is performed, with the explored hyperparameter ranges and optimized values listed in Table \ref{table:moe_params}.
-The epoch with the lowest validation loss is chosen, as a low validation loss will correspond to high balanced accuracy and low absolute errors in the predicted mass fractions.
-We score models using the metric described in the Appendix \ref{sec:model_score}, which prioritizes classification performance while rewarding low regression errors above a defined threshold.
-As in the previous sections, we perform an additional sweep which includes different random seeds, arriving at a best-performing model with a balanced accuracy in the classification task of \moeBalAccBest $\%$ and median absolute errors of $0.01 \msun$ and $0.000004\msun$ in $M_{\rm 1, f}$ and $M_{\rm 2, f}$, respectively.
+The epoch with the lowest validation loss is chosen, as a low validation loss corresponds to high balanced accuracy and low absolute errors in the predicted mass fractions.
+We score models using the metric described in Appendix \ref{sec:model_score}, which prioritizes classification performance while rewarding low regression errors above a defined threshold.
+As in the previous sections, we perform an additional sweep over different random seeds, yielding a best-performing model with a balanced accuracy in the classification task of \moeBalAccBest $\%$ and median absolute errors of $0.01 \msun$ and $0.000004\msun$ in $M_{\rm 1, f}$ and $M_{\rm 2, f}$, respectively.
 Additional performance metrics are listed in Table~\ref{table:moe_stats}.
 Note that some of the reported errors are smaller than the mass of a single SPH particle.
-However, they remain informative in this context, as they indicate the errors from the NN predictions.
+Nevertheless, they remain informative in this context, as they indicate the errors from the NN predictions.